abhigya-maskay/duetmacs-docs/03-Epics/V1-Foundation/01-Project-Bootstrap/Stories/002-ci-setup/002-ci-setup.md

 - GIVEN test execution completes (pass or fail)
 - WHEN test results are generated
 - THEN a test report is uploaded as an artifact
-- AND the artifact is downloadable for 90 days
+- AND the artifact is downloadable for 7 days
-- AND the artifact includes detailed test output
+- AND the artifact includes test output with minimal verbosity
+- AND any sensitive test values are masked

 **AC6: Dependency Caching**
 - GIVEN a CI workflow starts